faiz-ak/Online-Auction-System/README.md

 # 🧾 Online Auction System

-An interactive and responsive auction platform where users can list products, place live bids, and track auction stats — all managed locally using browser storage.
-Built with HTML, CSS, and JavaScript.
+An interactive and responsive auction system where users can seamlessly list products, place real-time bids, and track auction statistics.
+The platform operates entirely on the client side, utilizing LocalStorage for data management, and simulates backend functionality using a dummy JSON API for fetching product data.

 ---